AlexaScott33/hands-to-hear-server/README.md

 # Hands to Hear

-Backend code for [Hands to Hear](https://compassionate-fermi-44db9e.netlify.com/) app.
+[Hands to Hear](https://compassionate-fermi-44db9e.netlify.com/) is an app designed using a Spaced Repetition algorithm to help you learn basic ASL (American Sign Language).

 ## View the Frontend code here:
 https://github.com/thinkful-ei19/Alexa-Megan-Spaced-Repetition-Client